 “For properties zoned residential, raising of fowl, rabbits, and aquatic foods using an aquaponic system is permitted in accordance with Chapter 3-2 (Restrictions on Animals) of the City Code.
 Slaughtering and processing of aquatics foods is permitted.
 Slaughtering, processing of fowl and rabbits is prohibited.
 Composting of animal parts is prohibited in residential zoning districts.”

-Even where raising and (less frequently) slaughtering and processing rabbits on residential property is permitted, amateur rabbit farmers need to abide by the relevant city ordinance terms.
+Even where raising and (less frequently) slaughtering and processing rabbits on residential property is permitted, amateur rabbit farmers need to abide by relevant city ordinance terms.
 See below for more detail on this point.
-Rules around slaughtering and processing rabbits tend to be more lenient in rural townships and unincorporated areas than in urban or suburban neighborhoods.
+In general, rules around slaughtering and processing rabbits tend to be more lenient in rural townships and unincorporated areas than in urban or suburban neighborhoods.

 2. Raise Rabbits on a Communal Farm